Ankitscl18/First-roject/README.md

 # First-roject
-This is the demo of fist project on git &amp; github class
+This is the demo of fist project on git &amp; github class.